-This year’s annual meeting in Montréal focused on the improvement of patient care for those with spinal deformities.
-Many of the topics and papers presented at the meeting focused on current scoliosis and spinal deformity research.
-Ideas were shared, and connections were made, with anyone involved in the treatment of spinal deformities including spine surgeons, residents and fellows, physician assistants, nurses, researchers, and other allied health professionals.
+This year’s annual meeting in Montréal focused on the improvement of patient care for those with spinal curvatures.
+Many of the topics and papers presented at the meeting focused on current scoliosis and spinal condition research.
+Ideas were shared, and connections were made, with anyone involved in the treatment of spinal curve conditions including spine surgeons, residents and fellows, physician assistants, nurses, researchers, and other allied health professionals.

 On a final note, we would like to congratulate one of the orthopaedic surgeons with whom we frequently collaborate, Dr. Paul Sponseller, for being named the 2019-20 SRS President.
 Dr. Sponseller is a professor of urology and orthopaedic surgery, and he serves as the chief of the Division of Pediatric Orthopaedics at the Johns Hopkins Children’s Center in Baltimore, Maryland.